aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ---
 ### Tuning
-SFC tuning parameters
+Defines system-level performance tuning parameters for the SFC, allowing optimization of resource usage and operational behavior through configurable settings.

 **Type**: [TuningConfiguration](./tuning-configuration.md)

 ---
 ### ValueFilters
-Filters that can be applied at channel values level.
-Values are passed if the value matches the filter expression
+Defines a mapping of [value filters](../sfc-data-processing-filtering.md#value-filters) that can be applied to individual channel values.
+Each filter is identified by a unique name and contains filter expressions that determine whether values should be included or excluded from processing.
+Values are only passed through if they satisfy the specified filter conditions

 **Type**: Map[String,[ValueFilterConfiguration](./value-filter-configuration.md)